-You’ve probably noticed that there’s a pretty big gap between wanting to work out and actually starting to work out.
+You’ve probably noticed that there’s a pretty big gap between wanting to work out and actually starting a workout routine.

-The problem is that, while the reasons why to start working out are pretty obvious—who doesn’t want more strength, bigger muscles and a longer, healthier life?—figuring out how to start working out for men who aren’t that familiar with fitness can be deceptively tricky.
+The problem is that, while the reasons why you should start working out are pretty obvious, figuring out how to start working out for men who aren’t that familiar with fitness can be deceptively tricky.

-How to Start – and Stick to! – a Workout Routine
+How to Start a Workout Routine (and Stick to It!)

 Part 1: How to Get Started